-The BFA Core provides students with a strong foundation in technique, performance and composition (approx. 25-40 hours per week), combined with courses in history, theory, health, music, digital media and dance management.
+The BFA Core provides students with a strong foundation in technique, performance and composition (approx. 25-40 studio hours per week), combined with courses in history, theory, health, music, digital media and dance management.
 Annual colloquiums further develop critical thinking and speaking skills.
 The program culminates in a senior project.

 In the junior and senior years, students explore one of four concentrations: Dance Performance, Choreography for Stage & Screen, Dance & Music or Design Your Own.
 Faculty mentors and academic advisors help them select elective courses that support their artistic and professional goals.
 Concentrations culminate in a senior project.

 Dancers receive a rigorous liberal arts experience through the university’s General Education and Writing program.
 Requirements span a variety of subjects from across the university, including the arts, humanities, social sciences, life sciences, physical sciences and quantitative reasoning.
-Each category offers 15 to 50 different classes to choose from per semester.
+Categories include different classes to choose from each semester.

-Recognizing that other disciplines inform an artist’s development, USC Kaufman dedicated 16 units for dancers to:
+Recognizing that other disciplines inform an artist’s development, USC Kaufman has dedicated 16 units for dancers to:

 Note: Four years of tuition covers 28 general elective units.
 Eligible students may take additional units at no extra cost though the university’s Academic Achievement Award.